timurbey/auto-quest/auto_quest/auto_quest/dummy/README.md

 ## overview

-The `dummy` system uses a simple character called a `DummyCharacter`. `DummyCharacters` have a health and threat value.
+The `dummy` system uses a simple character called a `DummyCharacter`. `DummyCharacters` have a health, armor, and threat value.
 When a character's health reaches 0, they are dead and cannot act or be targeted.

 `DummyCharacters` make decisions based on a choice function and an evaluation function.